morrowind-modding/tes3cs-manual/content/objects/reference-data/index.md

 aliases:
   - Reference Data
   - Object Reference
+  - reference
+  - references
 description: Any object placed in the world is known as a reference.
 This is because it references an object in the object database (object window).
 ---
 ## Object Reference

-Any object placed in the world is known as a _reference._ This is because it references an object in the object database (object window).
+Any [[objects/index|objects]] placed in the world is known as a _reference._ This is because it references an [[objects/index|object]] in the object database (object window).
 So an _object_ is an ID in the database, and a _reference_ is a copy of that object.
 If the object is changed, all it’s references are also changed.
 A reference can also have it’s own unique data:

 ## Editing Reference Data
 Some objects include reference data, which appears in the bottom half of the object properties window. &nbsp; Editing this information will affect only the selected reference(s); other references of that object will not be changed. &nbsp; There are five types of reference data: